vyahello/personal-blog/README.md

 # YFox blog
 Typically a simple blog written in flask - python micro-web framework.
+You can go to direct hosting link to try it - [https://vyahfox.pythonanywhere.com](https://vyahfox.pythonanywhere.com).
 Enjoy it!

 ## Table of contents
 - [Run a YFox blog](#run-a-yfox-blog)